Soil mechanics: Recent developments

-Many systems in nature reach steady-states and dynamical systems theory is used to describe such systems.
+Many systems in nature reach steady states, and dynamical systems theory describes such systems.
 Soil shear can also be described as a dynamical system.
 The physical basis of the soil shear dynamical system is a Poisson process in which particles move to the steady-state at random shear strains.
 Joseph generalized this—particles move to their final position (not just steady-state) at random shear-strains.
-Because of its origins in the steady state concept DSSM is sometimes informally called "Harvard soil mechanics."
+Because of its origins in the steady state concept, DSSM is sometimes informally called "Harvard soil mechanics."

 DSSM provides for very close fits to stress–strain curves, including for sands.
 Because it tracks conditions on the failure plane, it also provides close fits for the post failure region of sensitive clays and silts something that other theories are not able to do.
-Additionally DSSM explains key relationships in soil mechanics that to date have simply been taken for granted, for example, why normalized undrained peak shear strengths vary with the log of the over consolidation ratio and why stress–strain curves normalize with the initial effective confining stress; and why in one-dimensional consolidation the void ratio must vary with the log of the effective vertical stress, why the end-of-primary curve is unique for static load increments, and why the ratio of the creep value Cα to the compression index Cc must be approximately constant for a wide range of soils.
+Additionally DSSM explains key relationships in soil mechanics that to date have simply been taken for granted, for example, why normalized undrained peak shear strengths vary with the log of the overconsolidation ratio and why stress–strain curves normalize with the initial effective confining stress; and why in one-dimensional consolidation the void ratio must vary with the log of the effective vertical stress, why the end-of-primary curve is unique for static load increments, and why the ratio of the creep value Cα to the compression index Cc must be approximately constant for a wide range of soils.